DamoM73/turtle_vid_tute/lesson_3.md

     my_ttl.left(degrees)
 ```

+### Remove unnecessary variables

 Another good programming practice is to remove unnecessary variables.

 Do we need the `degrees` variable?
 We could simply place the calculation in the `for` loop.

 So we could remove line `5` by moving the calculation to line `10`.
 Our code would look like this: